We waste our time waiting for the ideal path to appear. But it never does. Because we forget that paths are made by walking, not waiting.

 “What am I willing to give up to get it?”

 If you want the six-pack abs, you have to want the sore muscles, the sweaty clothes, the mornings or afternoons at the gym, and the healthy meals.

 If you want the successful business, you have to also want the long days, the stressful business deals and decisions, and the possibility of failing twenty times to learn what you need to know to succeed in the long run.

-If you want something in life, you have to also want the costs of getting it!
-You have to be willing to put in the effort and go all the way!
-Otherwise, there’s no point in dreaming.
+If you want something in life, you have to also want the costs of getting it.
+And you have to be willing to put in the effort and go all the way.
+Otherwise there’s no point in dreaming.
 This could mean losing stability and comfort for a while, and maybe even your mind on occasion.
-It could mean not eating what you want, or sleeping in, for weeks on end.
-It could mean stretching your comfort zone so thin it gives you a case of the chills.
+It could mean not eating what you want, or not sleeping in, for weeks on end.
+It could mean stretching your comfort zone super thin.
 It could mean sacrificing certain relationships and daring yourself to make new ones.
-It could mean accepting ridicule from people.
 It could mean spending time alone in solitude.
-Solitude, though, is a gift that makes great things possible – it gives you the space you need.
-Everything else is a test of your determination, of how much you want it.
+Solitude, though, is a gift that makes great things possible — it gives you the space you need.
+Everything else is a test of your determination and how much you want it.